fongajorge/SG1_Team6/README.md

 * **Battery Utilization:** Tracks how storage systems mitigate grid stress by storing energy during surplus and discharging during peaks.
 * **Household Analytics:** A detailed bubble chart mapping individual house performance, comparing cost savings against energy exported to the grid.

-To view the dashboard, you can access the hosted webpage [Green Grid Simulation Results Dashboard](https://jfong088.github.io/SG1_Team6/), or serve the `docs/` folder using a local web server (e.g., `python -m http.server` inside the `docs/` directory) and open `index.html` in your browser at `localhost:8000`.
+To view the dashboard manually, serve the `docs/` folder using a local web server (e.g., `python -m http.server` inside the `docs/` directory) and open `index.html` in your browser at `localhost:8000`.

 ---

 ## 📊 Outputs & Visualization

-Results are generated in CSV format in the outputs/ folder.
-For a visual and interactive analysis, open the docs/index.html file using a local web server to view the results on the Results Dashboard by following the instructions above.

----
+Raw numerical results are generated in CSV format in the `simulator/outputs/` folder upon every successful run.